armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-19-8.md

 ## Known Issues

+### Dynamic Accounts for Kubernetes

+There is an issue with Dynamic Accounts for Kubernetes where the following issues occur:

+* Agents get be removed but still run on schedule.
+* Force cache refresh times out.
+* If you have the clean up agent setup, your data randomly disappears and reappears.

+These issues do not occur immediately, and you may even see modified accounts appear.

 ### Pipelines as code

 Webhook secret validation is broken in this version.
 Please skip this version if you use this feature.